Troubleshoot machines

 Average IOPS and disk latency usage data are available only for the last 24 hours, month, and year ending now.
 Custom end time is not supported.

-3. Click Apply and select the required graphs.
+- Click Apply and select the required graphs.

-4. Hover over different sections of the graph to view more information for the selected time period.
+- Hover over different sections of the graph to view more information for the selected time period.

-For example, if you select Last 2 hours, the baseline period is the 2 hours prior to the selected time range.
+For example, if you select Last 2 hours, the baseline period is the 2 hours before the selected time range.
 View the CPU, memory, and session trend over the last 2 hours and the baseline time.
 If you select Last month, the baseline period is the previous month.
 Select to view the Average IOPS and disk latency over the last month and the baseline time.

-2. Below the graphs, the table lists the top 10 processes based on CPU or memory utilization.
+Below the graphs, the table lists the top 10 processes based on CPU or memory utilization.
 You can sort by any of the columns, which show Application Name, User Name, Session ID, Average CPU, Peak CPU, Average Memory, and Peak Memory over the selected time range.
 The IOPS and Disk Latency columns cannot be sorted.

 Note: